nordend4000/Jahia/README.md

 - Gallery with slider and vote for best picture
 - JS Games : memory, pictionary & quiz
 - French & English version

+Hosting : Heroku with ClearDB for SQL database